Dr. Martin Luther King Jr. statue unveiled at New Orleans civil rights museum

 Museum officials say visitors are immersed in the exhibit with its ongoing civil rights journey consisting of “pathways to explore advocacy, racial history, and narrated profiles of equity and activism unique to Louisiana and its civil rights founders.”

-The museum is open Tuesday – Thursday from 9 a.m. to 4 p.m.
+The museum is open Tuesday through Thursday from 9 a.m. to 4 p.m.
 To purchase tickets, visit the Louisiana Civil Rights Museum website.

 Stay up to date with the latest news, weather and sports by downloading the WGNO app on the Apple or Google Play stores and by subscribing to the WGNO newsletter.